Summer Research Scholarship Programme

 - Applications close 5:00pm Thursday 10 August 2023.

 - Applicants will be notified of the outcome of their application in October 2023.

 If you wish to apply for a Summer Research Scholarship based in Dunedin, you have the following options:

 For all Health Sciences and Science students for projects related to human health

-- Dunedin School of Medicine (DSM) Scholarships, School of Biomedical Sciences (BMS) Scholarships (including BMS Māori and Pacific People’s Scholarships)
+- Division of Health Sciences, Dunedin School of Medicine and School of Biomedical Sciences Māori and Pacific People's Scholarships

 For projects supervised by DSM or BMS staff